LukBlan/weather-app/README.md

-# weather-app
+## weather-app
-Weather webpage that fetch data specified cities
+Weather webpage that fetch data from cities